pauljacob/DSCapstone2/index.md

 ![cover_photo](./reports/image/vehicle_coupon_logo.png)
+Vehicle Logo Image by ...[1] and Survey Coupon Recommendation Image by ...
+[2]

 # In-Vehicle Coupon Recommendation

 *From 2537 survey scenario responses, our random forest estimated an overall food and dining merchant-advertiser 199% ROAS uplift at a 91% coupon acceptance rate and 28% of coupon acceptances captured.*